typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

 sourceDirectories in Laika := Seq(target.value / "somewhere-else")
 ```

-You can provide multiple input directories which will be merged into Laika's @:ref(Virtual Tree Abstraction).
+You can provide multiple input directories which will be merged into Laika's [Virtual Tree Abstraction].

 Laika does not have any special directories and content can be nested in sub-directories down to arbitrary levels.
-For more details on how to organize content, see @:ref(Directory Structure).
+For more details on how to organize content, see [Directory Structure].

 The plugin distinguishes between the following file types: